2. Material Accounting Policies

 c) Sale of services

-Revenue from job work charges and repair & maintenance contract are recognised based on stage of completion of the contract.
+Revenue from job work charges and repair and maintenance contract are recognised based on stage of completion of the contract.
 Stage of completion is determined using ''Input methods'' as a proportion of cost incurred to date to the total estimated contract cost.
-Estimated loss on job work to be undertaken in future years are provided for in the period in which the estimate results in a loss on job work and repair & maintenance contract.
+Estimated loss on job work to be undertaken in future years are provided for in the period in which the estimate results in a loss on job work and repair and maintenance contract.

-d) Other Operating Income
+d) Other operating Income

 Interest from customers - Interest from customer is recognised on time proportion basis taking into the account the amount outstanding and the rate applicable as per agreed terms.

-e) Other Income Interest
+e) Other income Interest

 Interest income is recognised on a time proportion basis taking into account the amount outstanding and the rate applicable.
 Dividend